MoiseRousseau/Mesh-Orthogonality-Optimizer/README.md

 Example of the optimization of a mesh composed of nearly 25000 nodes and 125000 tetrahedra for simulation the flow around a cylinder as this OpenFOAM [tutorial](https://www.openfoam.com/documentation/tutorial-guide/2-incompressible-flow/2.2-flow-around-a-cylinder#x7-390002.2).
 Mesh was generated using [Salome](https://salome-platform.org/) and the NETGEN algorithm with default optimization parameters and refined near the cylinder.
+Mesh was further optimized using OrthOpt considering a power law penalization function with various penalization power `n`.
 The table below summarizes the mesh statistics and the total number of iteration for the linear solver with the orthogonal correction for the Laplacian to converge (with tolerance 1e-6 and 1e-12).

 | Mesh | Mean non-orthogonality (°) | Max non-orthogonality (°) | Solver iteration (1e-6) | Solver iteration (1e-12) |